SeisComP/seiscomp/doc/base/api-python.rst

    .. py:staticmethod:: Create()

-      :rtype: a new object of type MomentTensor.
+      :rtype: A new object of type MomentTensor.

       Creates and registers (if enabled) a MomentTensor instance.
 The publicID is auto-generated.

    .. py:staticmethod:: Create(publicID)

-      :rtype: a new object of type MomentTensor.
+      :rtype: A new object of type MomentTensor.

       Creates and registers (if enabled) a MomentTensor instance with passed publicID.

    .. py:method:: equal(other)

-      :param other: :ref:`MomentTensor <api-python-datamodel-momenttensor>`
+      :param other: Another object of type MomentTensor to compare this instance to
       :rtype: A Boolean value indicating True if both objects are equal or False otherwise.